-Our goal is to train the next generation of individuals to assume key integrator and leadership roles in science-intensive industries, thereby helping to fuel innovation, accelerate technological discoveries, and translate science-based research into practical applications and consumer offerings that drive the economic growth of our state.
+With an eye for innovation, commercialization, and entrepreneurship, our goal is to train the next generation of individuals to assume key integrator and leadership roles in science-intensive industries, thereby helping to fuel innovation, accelerate technological discoveries, and translate science-based research into practical applications and consumer offerings.

 What We Do

-Through an integrated, interdisciplinary, and dynamic curriculum, we meet the STEM industry’s ever-changing labor needs by educating a new generation of professionals who can keep pace with rapid workforce changes.
+Through an integrated, multidisciplinary, and dynamic curriculum, we meet the STEM industry’s ever-changing labor needs by educating a new generation of professionals who can keep pace with rapid workforce changes.

 Program History: Bridging the Gap

-While Rutgers is renowned for its prestigious, STEM-based graduate courses and its reputation as a research powerhouse, in 2008, there were no programs that could adequately address a growing need in the STEM industry workforce: employees who possessed not only an advanced, science-based education, but who had comprehensive business skills suitable for corporate positions.
+While Rutgers University is renowned for its prestigious, STEM-based graduate courses and its superior business school, in 2008, there were no programs designed to address a significant, growing need among STEM-based employers: candidates who could successfully integrate and apply advanced, science-based knowledge and comprehensive business skills that were suitable for corporate positions.

 The Program Today